CSS Box Model

-Properties controlling the margins of a box
+Properties for controlling the margin of a box

-Properties controlling the paddings of a box
+Properties for controlling the padding for a box

 - Introduction to the CSS box model

-- Explains one of the fundamental concept of CSS: the box model.
+Explains one of the fundamental concept of CSS: the box model.
 This model defines how CSS lays out elements, including their content, padding, border, and margin areas.

 - Mastering margin collapsing

-- Sometimes, two adjacent margins are collapsed into one.
+Sometimes, two adjacent margins are collapsed into one.
 This article describes the rules that govern when and why this happens, and how to control it.

 - Visual formatting model

-- Explains the visual formatting model.
+Explains the visual formatting model.